prlowe/DumbyOS/README.md

 - No browser
 - No app store

-##What's the Vision
+## What's the Vision
 Imageine dumb phone, but better.
+Wise Phone + GrapheneOS + Light Phone...
+The future is now.